 Create a complete keyword-optimized LinkedIn profile

 LinkedIn is one of the most powerful professional online networks and is used by 90% of recruiters and employers to identify suitable talent.
-In my opinion, LinkedIn is an absolute must-have if you are planning on relaunching or changing career.
-Having a complete LinkedIn profile that is keyword-optimised for your ideal role, and a healthy number of connections will increase your likelihood of being found on LinkedIn as part of any keyword search by a potential employer.
+In my opinion, LinkedIn is an absolute must-have if you are planning on relaunching or changing your career.
+Having a complete LinkedIn profile that’s keyword-optimized for your ideal role, and a healthy number of connections will increase your likelihood of being found on LinkedIn as part of any keyword search by a potential employer.

 LinkedIn is also a fabulous research tool and a great way of reconnecting with ex-colleagues, old friends and anyone else who may be a likely advocate.

 Master your interview skills

-Interviews these days are typically a competitive process and there is no room for ‘just winging it’.
-You need to master your interview skills by understanding the key competencies of the role and being able to provide examples of how you have demonstrated those competencies and how effective you have been.
+Interviews these days are typically a competitive process and there’s no room for ‘just winging it’.
+You need to master your interview skills by understanding the key competencies of the role and being able to provide examples of how you have demonstrated those competencies and how effective you’ve been.

-You need to research the organisation thoroughly, understand the position descriptions and key competencies required, know how to answer general and behavioural interview questions, anticipate likely questions, prepare detailed responses – practice, practice, practice!
+You need to research the organisation thoroughly, understand the position descriptions and key competencies required, know how to answer general and behavioral interview questions, anticipate likely questions, and prepare detailed responses – practice, practice, practice!

 Interviewing can be a daunting process, especially if you haven’t interviewed for a long time.
-If you take the time to prepare well then you’ll be far more confident on the day.
+If you take the time to prepare well, you’ll be far more confident on the day.

 Research suggests that over 80% of jobs are filled through relationships and referrals rather than being advertised.
 This rate is even higher for those who are returning to work on a part-time basis or after an extended career break.

 You need to brainstorm your networks and tap into them long before you start preparing to return to work.
 Make a list of your contacts and use LinkedIn or the phone to reach out to them for a coffee.

-Get out of the house and talk to people about what you’ld like to do next.
+Get out of the house and talk to people about what you’d like to do next.
 This will build your networks and your confidence as you get into the habit of talking about yourself again in a business sense.